 Organizations can create or facilitate consumer communities.
 Nike Plus has developed communities of consumers connected to each other sharing their passion around sports performance.
 By creating a site for these activities, Nike has enabled consumers to challenge themselves and each other.

 With the continuing penetration of smart devices, having a mobile friendly site is now simply table stakes.
 Organizations that aren’t pursuing mobile strategies risk becoming irrelevant in the not too distant future.
-Failing to humanize your brand on mobile is often another key missing piece.
+Failing to is often another key missing piece.

 As Nike has illustrated, mobile isn’t just phone or tablets, it can include other technology.
 The new line of Nike products use GPS enabled bracelets to track and monitor physical activity.
 You may think of other technology that can provide added value and utility for your customers.